 Wage garnishment usually begins between five and 30 days after your hearing.
 Debt collectors can garnish as much as 25% of your disposable income — the net amount you receive after you pay taxes — from your paycheck.
 The process lasts until you have paid off your debt, including accrued interest.
 You can sometimes negotiate lower garnishment during your hearing.

-5 Ways to Stop Garnishment (and Return to Good Standing)
+How to Stop Student Loan Wage Garnishment (5 Ways to Return to Good Standing)

 1. Go through loan rehabilitation.